makerdao/pe-checklists/spell/psm-checklists.md

 ## PSM Migration Checklist

-- [ ] IF LitePSM MOM is being on-boarded in the current spell, execute the full [LitePSM MOM On-boarding Checklist](#litepsm-mom-on-boarding-checklist)
+- [ ] IF LitePSM MOM is being on-boarded in the current spell, execute the full [LitePSM MOM Onboarding Checklist](#litepsm-mom-onboarding-checklist)
-- [ ] IF LitePSM contracts are being on-boarded in the current spell, execute the full [LitePSM On-boarding Checklist](#litepsm-on-boarding-checklist)
+- [ ] IF LitePSM contracts are being on-boarded in the current spell, execute the full [LitePSM Onboarding Checklist](#litepsm-onboarding-checklist)
-- [ ] IF a PSM is deprecated in the migration, execute the full [PSM Off-boarding Checklist](#psm-off-boarding-checklist)
+- [ ] IF a PSM is deprecated in the migration, execute the full [PSM Offboarding Checklist](#psm-offboarding-checklist)
 - [ ] IF present, max amount of gems to move (`dstWant`) matches the Exec Sheet
 - [ ] IF present, min amount of gems to keep (`srcKeep`) matches the Exec Sheet
 - Source PSM: